ghiscoding/microcli/README.md

   serve <input..> [port] [options]  Start a server with the given options

 Arguments:
   input             serving files or directory                                        <string..>
   port              port to bind on                                                   [number]

 Options:
-  -d, --dryRun      Show what would be done, but do not actually start the se... [boolean] -e, --exclude     pattern or glob to exclude (may be passed multiple times)    [array] -r, --rainbow     Enable rainbow mode                                          [boolean] -V, --verbose     print more information to console                            [boolean]
+  -d, --dryRun      Show what would be done, but do not actually start the server     [boolean] -e, --exclude     pattern or glob to exclude (may be passed multiple times)         [array] -r, --rainbow     Enable rainbow mode                                               [boolean] -V, --verbose     print more information to console                                 [boolean]
       --up          slice a path off the bottom of the paths                          [number] -D, --display     a required display option                                         <boolean>
   -h, --help        Show help                                                         [boolean] -v, --version     Show version number                                               [boolean]
 ```